Deforming cubulations of hyperbolic groups: Preliminaries.

 Iterating finitely many times, we find a hyperplane-essential cocompact action $G\acts Z$, where $Z$ is a $\CAT$ cube complex $G$--equivariantly embedded in $X$; by replacing $Z$ with its $G$--essential core, we have that $Z$ is essential and hyperplane-essential, and $Z^{(0)}\subseteq X^{(0)}$.

 Since $G$ acts on $X$ properly and $Z\hookrightarrow X$ is $G$--equivariant, each $0$--cube of $X$, and hence each $0$--cube of $Z$, has finite stabiliser in $G$.
 Since $G$ acts on $Z$ cocompactly, the action of $G$ on $Z$ is therefore proper.
+We are left to deal with effectively parallel hyperplanes, in order to ensure that $Z$ is bald.